Idris Elba Shows off His Funnier Side in Netflix’s ‘Turn Up Charlie’

 As you can already guess, Gabby’s friendship with Charlie will lead to her lightening up a bit and making discoveries about herself and having a better attitude, etc., etc., etc. There are a few funny moments where Gabby explains to Charlie the ways of uploading into the Cloud, or when Charlie struggles with learning how modern recording technology works in the studio, insisting analog is best.
 And of course Charlie will indeed get his chance at a comeback, as Sara lets him use her studio and promoters start coming his way.
 Sometimes a routine comedic story can be truly funny, but “Turn Up Charlie” falls flat when it should be a total rave up.
 The real winner is Elba, who proves he has the chops for trying something different, he just needs to find a better setlist.

-“Turn Up Charlie” season one premieres March 15 on Netflix.
+“Turn Up Charlie” season one begins streaming March 15 on Netflix.